MSJawad/Fuzzy-Spellcheck/README.md

 improvements could be an AI layer that predicts the most likeliest of picks based on user data

+## Author
+Mohammad Solaiman Jawad

 ## Language(s)
 Python

+## License
+This project is protected by the MIT License

 *All types of criticism appreciated.
 Further improvements (AI layer for prediction, N-gram) can and will be made*